 ACC must meet the cost of preparing the plan as well as the cost of any assessments agreed in the plan.

 ACC must develop the plan “in consultation with” you (and with your representative, if you want to have one).
-You have a right to negotiate the contents of the plan with ACC.
+This means you have a right to negotiate the contents of the plan with ACC.
 If ACC simply presents you with a draft plan to sign, this probably falls short of real “consultation”.
-An Individual Rehabilitation Plan is sometimes described as a “contract”, with rights and responsibilities for both parties.
+An Individual Rehabilitation Plan is sometimes described as a “contract,” with rights and responsibilities for both parties.

 Note: You should normally get advice from a lawyer before you sign an Individual Rehabilitation Plan.